notofonts/noto-source/src/NotoSansTifinagh/README.md

 ## Build Notes

 Version 2.x of Noto Sans Tifinagh is developed to be built using fontmake and a Glyphs source file.
-The AFDKO `.fea` file is included as a reference, but the code is in the Glyphs file and so can be generated from Glyphs.
+The AFDKO `.fea` files are included as a reference, but the code is in the Glyphs source files and can be generated from using Glyphs.

 The pre-existing FontDame files are no longer required.

+NotoSansTifinagh-Master-Regular.glyphs is the source file that is setup to make glyph management easier for all of the instances.
+This source employs a number of Glyphs custom parameters that are not compatible with fontmake.
+Running Generate Instances from within Glyphs produces Instance masters that parse out the correct glyphs for each instance.
+The instances have then been subsequently edited to fold the contents of the custom paramters into the main feature code.
+Fonts should be generated directly from the Instance source files.

 ### Test Font build commands

-    Need to sort out Build instructions

-    fontmake -g .glyphs

-    fontmake -g .glyphs -o variable
+    fontmake -g NotoSansTifinagh[INSTANCE NAME].glyphs --no-production-names

-    ttfautohint -f xxxx .ttf _autohint.ttf

-    ttfautohint -f xxxx .ttf _autohint.ttf